Additions and Enclosures

 What permits do I need?

-• Adding a room to an existing exterior wall
+• Adding a story to an existing building

 For more information about development permits, visit: